adiman1/liveheartrate/Layer 1 - Data Source/source_explained.md

 - **Garmin** is the **peripheral/server**
 - **PC with Python** is the **central/client**

-- In this project, We only focus on application level data communication and do not explore low-level physical operation of the BLE protocol (such as modulation and signal transmission etc)
+- In this project, We only **Focus on Application level Data Communication** and do not explore low-level physical operation of the BLE protocol (such as modulation and signal transmission etc)

 ---